Skip to main content

 Step 2: Deploy the scanner agent

-• from your console, create a folder for the agent configuration and navigate to the folder:
+1. On your docker host, create a folder for the agent configuration and navigate to it:

 services: